Coffee County License Hearing Guide

 Related Guides

-Coffee DUI License Suspension & ALR Hearing: A Guide to Saving Your Driving Privileges
+Coffee County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-This is the single most important piece of information you need to know: You have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing.
-This hearing is your opportunity to challenge the suspension of your driver's license.
-Missing this deadline will result in an automatic suspension of your license.
+You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
+This is a hard deadline.
+Missing it will result in an automatic suspension of your driver's license.
+This hearing allows you to challenge the suspension and potentially retain your driving privileges.

-• Online: Check the Georgia DDS website (dds.georgia.gov) for online hearing request options.
-Look for sections related to DUI, administrative license suspension, or ALR hearings.
+• Online: Check the DDS website (dds.georgia.gov) for online hearing request options.

-What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days of your arrest, your driver's license will be automatically suspended.
-The suspension period depends on whether you took a breath or blood test and whether you failed or refused.
+• What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your arrest, your driver's license will be automatically suspended.
+You will lose your driving privileges and will not be able to challenge the suspension.

 Automatic License Suspension